 - visit your local Medicare or Centrelink office

 - phone Council's Immunisation Officer on 5671 2211

-We provide free flu vaccinations to all eligible people under the National Immunisation Program.
-Flu vaccinations will be available at any of our public immunisation sessions at either Cowes, Grantville or Wonthaggi, starting from May.
+We provide free flu vaccinations to all eligible people under the National Immunisation Program from May until December.
+Flu vaccinations will be available at any of our public immunisation sessions at either Cowes, Grantville or Wonthaggi from May.